gbv/beaconspec/beacon.md

 following:

-* If the target meta field ([](#target)) has its default value `{+ID}` and the whitespace-normalized second token begins with "http:" or "https:", then the second token is used as target token.
+* If the target meta field ([](#target)) has its default value `{+ID}` and the whitespace-normalized second token begins with `http:` or `https:`, then the second token is used as target token.
 * The second token is used as annotation token otherwise.